GameProtoTypes/SMUrho3D/README.md

 - This fork routinely merges from https://github.com/rokups/Urho3D.
 - Newton Game Dynamics Integration (primary focus ongoing)
 - Update rates are fixed and a prioritized as having constant timing.
 If you want to you can ignore using P_TIMESTEP in your update logic.
 - Update rates are seperated from render update rates.
 There are no "Frame" events.
-  Rendering is viewed as a sampling of the current update state.
-Transform Tweening is planned.
-- Tweeks Subsystem.
+Application Logic should hook into more specific events like Update events.
+- Tweeks Subsystem Provides Convience tools for saving and tweeking values in real time optionally via ImGui.
 - Node internal source has been simplified
 - Other smaller changes as well as fixes.

 ## Future Goals
 - Seperate Engine Update and Rendering into 2 seperate threads as part of architecture.
+- Replace Matrix3x4 with Matrix4x4 throughout the engine for simplification.
+- Support Double Precision float by doing some typedef magic.
 ## License

 Licensed under the MIT license, see [LICENSE](https://github.com/urho3d/Urho3D/blob/master/LICENSE) for details.